bootstrapdisruptive/S3TemplateEngine/README.md

 <details>
   <summary>Download the github repository.</summary>

-Use your preferred way to pull the project, or (if you are not that experienced with git), doe it manually:
+Use your preferred way to pull the project, or (if you are not that experienced with git), do it manually:

    * Go to the project github page ( https://github.com/HOKComics/S3TemplateEngine )